12 Easy Steps...

 Step #8

 Letting others use your timeshare.
 If you don't use your timeshare in a given year, you have the option of letting someone else use the unit.
 You can simply give them the usage, or rent out the unit.
-If you do this, make sure to let the management company knows so they don't question the strangers that show up, and to allow these guests to use the facilities.
+If you do this, make sure to let the management company know so they don't question the strangers that show up, and to allow these guests to use the facilities.
 The issue here is that if your guests do not behave, or cause damage, you are on the hook to pay.
 Make sure that you only give your keys to someone that you trust in your house.

 Step #9